 and internationally to report clearly and discuss his or her

 conclusions and arguments on which they are based in dialogue with

 - demonstrate the ability to work constructively in a team and to

-communicate effectively with humans from different disciplines
+communicate effectively with people from different

 Judgement and approach